openstack-archive/cookbook-openstack-ops-messaging/README.md

 # Description #

-This cookbook provides shared message queue configuration for the OpenStack **Grizzly** reference deployment provided by Chef for OpenStack.
+This cookbook provides shared message queue configuration for the OpenStack **Havana** reference deployment provided by Chef for OpenStack.
 The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 It currently supports RabbitMQ and will soon other queues.

 # Requirements #